scanoss/sbom-workbench/README.md

 SBOM Workbench is multi-language enabled.
 To contribute a new language please see our [internationalization documentation](assets/i18n/README.md).

-## Proxy Configuration
+## Workbench Configuration
-SBOM Workbench support proxy settings, you might need to specify proxy settings depending on how your network is configured
+SBOM Workbench support advanced settings.
 All the configurations needs to be included in the workspace config file `~/scanoss-workspace/workspaceCfg.json`

+### Scanner parameters

+`"SCANNER_CONCURRENCY_LIMIT": "<integer>"`
+Number of threads to use while scanning (optional - default 5)

+`"SCANNER_POST_SIZE": "<intenger>"`
+Number of kilobytes to limit the post to while scanning (optional - default 16)

+`"SCANNER_TIMEOUT": "<integer>"`
+Timeout (in seconds) for API communication (optional - default 300)

+### Proxy settings
+You might need to specify proxy settings depending on how your network is configured

 `"PROXY": "<proxy_ip_address>:<proxy_port>"`

 If your network is using a proxy with SSL interception you can include your certificate in the configuration

 `  "CA_CERT": "<certificate_path>"`

 You can disable any SSL errors, to do so you can change this option to true